 Just last Friday, I returned from a trip to Tijuana, Mexico, where the fate of more than 6,000 migrant children and families remains uncertain.
 The city opened Benito Juarez Stadium as a makeshift shelter last month, but due to overcrowding, it has been shut down — leaving some families left to set up tents in the streets outside the complex.
 Having journeyed so long, they don’t want to be any farther from the border.
 The conditions are tough.

 No matter where they are or where they are from, all children have the right to health, safety and education.

-Other families have moved to a camp on the outskirts of the city called El Barretal, where UNICEF Mexico is providing safe spaces for families — a respite from the stress and trauma of their journeys, where children can play games and sports and just be kids again, and mothers can rest, breastfeed in private and receive health attention.
+Other families had moved to a camp called El Barretal, located on the outskirts of the city.
+It is where UNICEF Mexico is providing safe spaces for families — a respite from the stress and trauma of their journeys, where children can play games and sports and just be kids again, and mothers can rest, breastfeed in private and receive health attention.
 The UNICEF team is also providing safe drinking water and setting up separate bathrooms for boys and girls, as well as handwashing stations to prevent the spread of disease.